 Vegan Clothing Substitutes for Animal Products

-Going vegan is becoming more popular, and what starts as a commitment to simply avoiding animal products in your food can expand into a commitment to avoid exploiting animals in any way: including in the production of your clothing.
+Going vegan is becoming more popular, and with the rise of veganism starting as a commitment to simply avoiding animal products in your food can expand into a commitment to avoid exploiting animals in any way: including in the production of your clothing.

 We need clothes, and we want our clothes to look good and fit well.
 What vegan substitutes are there for traditional, animal-based clothing materials?